Adobe Walls, Texas: Second battle

-Post battle era
+Post-battle era

-Following the First and Second Battles of Adobe Walls, the buffalo hunters worked on repairing the forts as the U.S army slowly evacuated them.
-By early September 7, 1874 all of the hunters and civilians were removed by the U.S army.
-The repaired fort was attacked and burned by Native Americans towards late September leaving only the adobe walls behind.
-Following the battles and the Indian relocation, buffalo hunters would still come, but the herds had thinned.
+Following the First and Second Battles of Adobe Walls, the buffalo hunters worked on repairing the forts as the U.S. Army slowly evacuated them.
+By early September 7, 1874, all of the hunters and civilians were removed by the U.S. Army.
+The repaired fort was attacked and burned by Native Americans towards late September, leaving only the adobe walls behind.
+Following the battles and the Indian relocation, buffalo hunters still came, but the herds had thinned.
 The Turkey Track Ranch was established, but the population of the area remained sparse.
 In 1877, a store was reopened within the area, despite human remains left scattered on the battlefields.

-In 1883, civilian Medal of Honor Recipient Billy Dixon (1850–1913) hired on at the Turkey Track Ranch.
+In 1883, civilian Medal of Honor recipient Billy Dixon (1850–1913) was hired on at the Turkey Track Ranch.
 He filed for two sections of land at Bent Creek and erected a log house.
 In 1902, Dixon and his family moved to Plemons.
-The first school building was destroyed by fire in 1920, and a temporary school was held on the second floor of Billy Dixon's former home at Bent Creek, until a new one would be erected.
+The first school building was destroyed by fire in 1920, and a temporary school was held on the second floor of Billy Dixon's former home at Bent Creek until a new one would be erected.

 Dixon was appointed the first postmaster when Adobe Walls received its post office on August 3, 1887.
-Dixon ran the post office out of his home, where he and business partner S.G.
-Carter also had a store.
-He served as postmaster until 1901, at which time Otto Anderson was appointed postmaster.
-The post office when it was closed in 1921 and mail service moved to Plemons.
+Dixon ran the post office out of his home, where his business partner S.G.
+Carter and he also had a store.
+He served as postmaster until 1901, when Otto Anderson was appointed postmaster.
+The post office was closed in 1921 and mail service moved to Plemons.

-Adobe Walls was a polling site, and voting there in the 19th Century was a multi-day community event that included barbecue and accompaniments.
+Adobe Walls was a polling site, and voting there in the 19th century was a multiday community event that included barbecue and accompaniments.
 Today, Adobe Walls is a ghost town.

-In 1923 the Panhandle-Plains Historical Society became owners of the remains of the 1874 trading post, and conducted archeological excavations in the 1970s.
-On June 27, 1924 a red granite monument was erected in memory of the men from the 1874 battle.
-From the 1940s to 1970s Adobe Walls had a total population of 15 people.
-In May of 1978, Adobe Walls, Texas was added to the National Register of Historic Places.
+In 1923, the Panhandle-Plains Historical Society became owners of the remains of the 1874 trading post, and conducted archeological excavations in the 1970s.
+On June 27, 1924, a red granite monument was erected in memory of the men from the 1874 battle.
+From the 1940s to 1970s, Adobe Walls had a total population of 15 people.
+In May 1978, Adobe Walls was added to the National Register of Historic Places.